nerdplayerr/amr_vision/README.md

 AMR VISION BASED ON YOLOV8
 ------------------------------------------------------------------
-  This repository contains packages for object detection and tracking with YOLOv8 exported to TensorRT
+Note: This repository only contains packages for object detection and tracking with YOLOv8 exported to TensorRT

+  This Autonomous Mobile Robot is designed to move a shelf from one point to another automatically.
+There are times when unwanted things might happen such as boxes or people blocking the robot's moving path.
+Therefore, this system is designed to overcome this problem.

 Hardware components:
 --------------------